 Every year, the PTA gifts each classroom with funds.
 Teachers are reimbursed for classroom supplies up to a pre-determined amount depending on the PTA budget.

-A evening of bonding and learning about physical development, personal care, and other issues surrounding young adulthood.
-This program is for 6th grade boys and a male parent/guardian only.
+An evening of bonding and learning about physical development, personal care, and other issues surrounding young adulthood.
+This program is for 6th-grade boys and a male parent/guardian only.